 - Prepare and maintain the town-wide assessment rolls and follow the assessment process calendar.

 - Provide support to our constituents for the preparation and submission of tax exemptions (Seniors, Veterans, Basic STAR, Enhanced Senior Star, Disability, Business, Clergy, Agricultural and wholly exempt).

 - Review all building permits to determine any impact on the assessed value of property, update property records accordingly and notify property owners of any changes.

 - Provide customer support to our constituents regarding assessment of their property, exemptions and their rights under the New York State Real Property Tax Law.

 - Conduct ongoing reviews of property values including complete valuation updates as needed to maintain assessment at 100% of market value.

 - Review all deed information received from the County of Monroe to update property ownership information and any changes impacting the property's value.

 - Review the basic information regarding the sales of real property for accuracy and any unusual conditions as described on the State Form RP-5217 which is completed at closing.

-- Have information available for sales activity and comparable assessments that may be beneficial in preparing for hearings or grievances .
+- Have information available for sales activity that may be beneficial in preparing for hearings or grievances .